dariol83/ccsds/README.md

 If you find any issue with the provided code or you would like to see a specific feature implemented, please raise a request on GitHub.
 If you spot and fix any issue by using the provided code, please consider contributing back to the project, by raising the issue on
 GitHub, hopefully with your solution attached and/or a pull request :)
+If you want to actively contribute to this project, please contact me.